World must fight climate emergency like it was Covid, but we're nowhere near that level of action – Kirsty Duncan MP

 People and the planet are paying the price, and the costs will only increase if we delay again.
 COP26 leaders must unite to deliver a commitment to net-zero by 2050.

-Kirsty Duncan is deputy leader of the Canadian Parliament, the Liberal MP for Etobicoke North, Ontario, and a member of the Scotia Group
+Kirsty Duncan is the Liberal MP for Etobicoke North, Ontario, Canada, and a member of the Scotia Group